These beautiful 5-petal white flower varieties are perfect for balancing out the vibrancy in any garden without overwhelming the place!

 Botanical Name: Aquilegia vulgaris

-Columbines catch the eye with their unique white flowers that boast five petals, each extending into a long, nectar-filled spur that arcs elegantly backward.
+Columbines are an eye-catcher because of their unique white flowers, which boast five petals.
+Each flower extends into a long, nectar-filled spur that arcs elegantly backward.
 These flowers make their delightful appearance in spring, adding vibrancy to any garden.

-As the seasons shift, the dark green foliage of the columbines deepens to a rich maroon, offering a beautiful fall transition.
+As the seasons shift, the dark green foliage of the columbines deepens to a rich maroon, providing a beautiful transition into fall.

 15. Delphinium